-Tickets that automatically debit the ticket price, magazines and posters that are equipped with lighting effects and sensor technology or that can be designed interactively: The printing and graphic arts sector in particular provides for numerous examples of exciting and cross-media applications of printed electronics .
-Many also provide additional boost to the Internet of Things (IoT).
+Tickets that automatically debit the ticket price, magazines and posters that are equipped with lighting effects and sensor technology or that can be designed interactively: The printing and graphic arts sector in particular provides for numerous examples of exciting and cross-media applications of printed electronics.

 At the same time, further helpful, sometimes even sensational applications are being advanced.
-Soon there will be interactive posters or magazines that record sensory data or display information by means of printed smart labels with RFID functionalities.
+There are interactive posters or magazines that record sensory data or display information by means of printed smart labels with RFID functionalities.
 Provided there is appropriate web connection, weather data in printed newspapers could possibly be continuously updated in real time—one of many examples of how printed electronics is driving the Internet of Things.
 Consequently, the generation and storage of energy using flexible printed solar cells and batteries will be possible on media and objects that would never have been considered for this purpose before.